On the sharp lower bounds of modular invariants and fractional Dehn twist coefficients: Proof of optimum, Theorem

-Before we give examples, we introduce the relative ramification index, which will be used in the examples.
+Before the proof of Theorem \ref{thmexistence}, we introduce the notation of ramification index.

 A reduced divisor $D$ of $S$ is called vertical, if $f(D)$ is a point.
-Suppose $D$ contains no vertical component, then $f$ induces a morphism $\phi:D\to C$.
+If $D$ contains no vertical component, then $f$ induces a morphism $\phi:D\to C$.
 Let

-be the resolution of $D$, where $D_i$ is the strict transform of $D_{i-1}$, $\tilde D$ is smooth, and $\rho_i$ is a blowing-up at a singularity of $D_{i-1}$ with multiplicity $m_i$.
+be the resolution of $D$, where $D_i$ is the strict transform of $D_{i-1}$, $\tilde D$ is smooth, and $\rho_i$ is a blow-up at a singularity of $D_{i-1}$ with multiplicity $m_i$.
 Then the {\it relative ramification index} of $\phi$ is defined to be

 where $\deg\tilde R$ is the ramification index of the induced morphism $\tilde\phi:\tilde D\to C$.
 Then